 Teams who collab together, stay together

-Your remote culture should focus on being inclusive and making everyone feel involved and welcome.
-When you have a new member join, you should introduce them to the entire team, write a company wide email with some information that they have provided about themselves, maybe what kind of movies they like, or their favourite spot for lunch in the city.
+Your culture should focus on being inclusive and making everyone feel involved, welcome, and psychologically safe.
+When you have a new member joining, you should introduce them to the entire team.
+Write a company-wide email with some information that they have provided about themselves, maybe what kind of movies they like, or their favourite spot for lunch in the city.

 At the end of the day…

-Whether you like it or not, your company will have a culture that everyone is responsible for—not just the team leaders, HR or office managers – the whole team.
-Get people excited about working remotely for you and they’ll do a much better job than just leaving them to their own devices.
+Whether you like it or not, your company will have a culture that everyone is responsible for—not just the team leaders, HR, or office managers.
+Building a strong (remote) work culture is a team effort.
+Get people excited about working remotely for you, and they’ll do a much better job than just leaving them to their own devices.

-Remember to get feedback from the team on how they feel about the current company culture and encourage people to be open about their suggestions for the future so you can implement the things that are important to the people that actually have to work within that remote culture.
+Remember to receive feedback from the team on how they feel about the current company culture.
+And encourage people to be open about their suggestions for the future, so you can implement the things that are important to the people that actually have to work within that culture.

-Remember that working remotely can sometimes be a challenge, make sure that you stay inclusive and encourage good communication and feedback to start seeing an improvement in your company culture across whatever time zones and locations your team might be in.
+Remember that working remotely can sometimes be a challenge.
+Make sure that you stay inclusive and encourage good communication and a strong feedback culture to start seeing an improvement in your company culture across whatever time zones and locations your team might be in.